Doordarshan Kendra, Mumbai: DD Sahyadri

 Presently, Doordarshan Kendra, Mumbai telecasts its programmes under the brand name DD Sahyadri.
 The channel was launched way back on 1 May 1985.
 A new studio was inaugurated on 2 June 1999.
 Telecast time was increased to 17 hours per day on 1 January 2000.
 On 5 April 2000 RLSS Marathi (DD 10) was renamed DD Sahyadri and became 24-hour channel.

 Considered as the best regional TV channel of Doordarshan, DD Sahyadri Channel is Number One among all Marathi GEC available in Maharashtra as per TAM.

 Programmes

-Doordarshan Kendra Mumbai produces a wide spectrum of programmes including acclaimed serials, film-based programmes, documentaries, musical programmes, reality shows, cookery show, news and current affairs programmes, informative programmes, public debates and utility programmes related to health, agriculture and civic issues, et cetera.
+Doordarshan Kendra Mumbai produces a wide spectrum of programmes including acclaimed serials, film-based programmes, documentaries, musical programmes, reality shows, cookery show, news and current affairs programmes, informative programmes, public debates and utility programmes related to health, agriculture and civic issues, etcetera.
 Old and new Marathi films shown on this channel are a favorite among the viewers.

 Events

-DD Sahyadri offers about six to eight events in a year mainly in compliancewith its responsibilities as a Public Dervice Broadcaster.
+DD Sahyadri offers about six to eight events in a year mainly in compliance with its responsibilities as a Public Service Broadcaster.

 Navaratan Awards.is an event in which achievers in different fields like literature, fine arts, social service, etc., are honored.

 Hirkhani Awards is organized to felicitate specifically the women achievers of Maharashtra.

 Awards to artists and technicians of Marathi Cinema are given in Sahyadi Cine Awards.